djo1975/Bookstore/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Bookstore: initialize project with components<a name="about-project"></a>
+# 📖Bookstore: add reducers and actions<a name="about-project"></a>

-**Bookstore: initialize project with components**

-This project will lay the foundations for your Bookstore website.
-You will create the user interface using React.
+**Bookstore: add reducers and actions**

+In this step, you will implement Redux Toolkit inside of a React application.
+You will:

+- Setup a Redux store
+- Create a slice to save your state and reducers

 ## 🛠 Built With <a name="built-with"></a>